TEAMMATES/teammates/docs/e2e-testing.md

 - It aims to ensure all integrated components of the application work together as expected when it is being used by the end user.
 - This is done by simulating user scenarios on the fully built product.

-E2E tests in TEAMMATES can be found in the package `teammates.e2e`.
+E2E tests in TEAMMATES are located in the package `teammates.e2e` and configured in `src/e2e/resources/testng-e2e.xml`.

 ## Running E2E tests